This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 For the oat milk

-• Combine the oatmeal and 3 cups water.
+• Combine the oats and 3 cups water.
 Cover and refrigerate for 6-8 hours.

-• After steeping, drain and rinse the oatmeal.
-Do not skip this step as rinsing the oatmeal washes away extra solids and starch.
+• After steeping, drain and rinse the oats.
+Do not skip this step, as rinsing the oats washes away extra solids and starch.

-• Blend the rinsed oatmeal with the remaining 3 cups water until smooth.
+• Blend the rinsed oats with the remaining 3 cups water until smooth.
 Strain through a fine-mesh bag or 4-ply cheesecloth.
 Do not press or squeeze the oatmeal.
 Once strained, discard the solids.

-• Stir the vanilla and stevia (if using) into the milk and store in an airtight container.
+• Stir the vanilla extract and stevia (if using) into the milk, then store in an airtight container.
 Chill up to one week.

 For the overnight oats

-• In an airtight container, combine the oatmeal, chia seeds, milk, and stevia.
+• In an airtight container, combine the oats, chia seeds, milk, and stevia.
 Stir to combine.

 • Optional: To start your flavor explorations, try stirring these into the oats before chilling: 1) 2 tablespoons freeze-dried raspberries, or 2) 2 tablespoons raisins and ½ teaspoon ground cinnamon.